 Note: Interrupts in SMMUv3 are required to be edge-triggered or MSIs.

-Arm recommends that interrupts for SMMUv3 RAS features are also edge-triggered.
+However, interrupts for SMMUv3 RAS features comply with [11] which states it is IMPLEMENTATION DEFINED whether interrupt requests are edge-triggered or level-sensitive.

 The mechanism for determining whether RAS facilities are implemented, base addresses for RAS registers and the extent of RAS register frames is IMPLEMENTATION DEFINED.
 Note: For example, IMPLEMENTATION DEFINED identification registers or firmware descriptions.